-Managing breakthrough bleeding involves effective pretreatment; ongoing counseling and reassurance; and timely and appropriate testing (TABLE 2).
-In some cases, pill-switching or other forms of medical management may be helpful, but these options are largely unproven.
+Managing breakthrough bleeding involves effective pretreatment and ongoing counseling, reassurance, and timely and appropriate diagnostic testing (TABLE 3).
+In some instances, pill-switching or other forms of medical management may be helpful, but these options are largely unproven.

-Counseling reduces anxiety, improves satisfaction, adherence
+Counseling reduces anxiety and improves satisfaction, adherence

-In a recent survey, 649 Canadian women who were picking up prescriptions for OCs were asked to complete a questionnaire at the pharmacy while they waited.48 Over one third (34.5%) reported they had not received counseling from their healthcare provider about breakthrough bleeding.
+In a recent survey, 649 Canadian women who were picking up prescriptions for OCs were asked to complete a questionnaire at the pharmacy while they waited.
+We one third (34.5%) reported they had not received counseling from their healthcare provider about breakthrough bleeding.
 Furthermore, only 28.3% of women who were counseled, and 26.1% of women who were not counseled, gave the optimal response to breakthrough bleeding as defined in this study ("continue taking pill and not call my doctor").

-Lack of counseling can lead to poor method satisfaction and significant cost expenditures because of visits and phone calls by women experiencing unexpected bothersome side effects.
-Compared with women who reported the highest satisfaction with the care they received from their provider, those reporting the lowest scores were 1.6 to 2.2 times as likely to be dissatisfied with the pill.
+Lack of counseling can lead to poor method satisfaction and significant cost expenditures due to visits and phone calls by women experiencing unexpected bothersome side-effects.5 Compared with women who reported the highest satisfaction with the care they received from their provider, those reporting the lowest scores were 1.6 to 2.2 times as likely to be dissatisfied with the pill.

-Inform women that breakthrough bleeding is common in the first 3 or 4 cycles of OC use, that bleeding irregularities tend to decline with each successive cycle, and that they should not discontinue pill use without discussing their concerns with you.
+Inform women that breakthrough bleeding is common in the first 3 to 4 cycles of OC use, that bleeding irregularities tend to decline with each successive cycle, and that they should not discontinue pill use without discussing their concerns with you.
 Remind women to keep sanitary protection with them during the first few months.
 The impact of poor counseling was underscored in a study of women enrolled in clinical trials of OCs, contraceptive vaginal rings, and Depo-Provera.
-Women taking an OC were the least likely to have been warned of menstrual irregularities and thus tended to stop using that method more often than those using a ring or Depo-Provera.
-49 Of women who discontinue OCs, 47% use a less effective method and 19% use no method at all.1 bleeding and impacts contraceptive efficacy.5 Among women who were counseled about the consequences of missed pills, 76% reported knowing what to do in response ("use another form of birth control that month").
-Of women who received no such counseling, only 48% gave the appropriate response (P<.001).48
+Women taking OCs were the least likely to have been warned of menstrual irregularities and thus tended to stop using that method more often than those using a ring or Depo-Provera.
+Of women who discontinue OCs, 47% use a less effective method and 19% use no method at all.